-502.2 MEMBER ELIGIBILITY
+502.1 MEMBER ELIGIBILITY

 Behavioral Health Clinic Services are available to all Medicaid members with a known or suspected behavioral health disorder.
-Each member's level of services will be determined when prior authorization for Behavioral Health Clinic Services is requested of the agency authorized by BMS to perform administrative review.
-The Prior Authorization process is explained in Section 502.26.2 of this manual.
+Each member's level of services will be determined when prior authorization for Behavioral Health Clinic Services is requested through the utilization management contractor (UMC) authorized by BMS to perform administrative review.
+The Prior Authorization process is explained in Section 502.26 of this manual.